10th Annual BioMalPar I EVIMalaR Conference and EVIMalaR Symposium ''The Highs and The Highs''

-Biology and Pathology of the Malaria ParasiteEMBL Heidelberg, Germany Monday 12 May - Wednesday 14 May 2014 Registration deadline: Thursday 20 February 2014
+Biology and Pathology of the Malaria ParasiteEMBL Heidelberg, Germany Monday 12 May - Thursday 15 May 2014 Registration closed

 - Do you have something to tweet?
 Use this hashtag #EMBLMalaria

 Aims of event

 This will be the 10th BioMalPar conference at EMBL Heidelberg, sponsored by the European Virtual Institute of Malaria Research (EVIMalaR).
 The scientific aims of the network remain to address, in an integrated, collaborative manner, fundamental questions of the biology of the malaria parasite, its vector, and the disease, allowing optimal exploitation of the resulting knowledge to impact on public health.